binaryage/firequery/index.md

 > You have to enable Console panel for this feature to work

 ## Changelog

+* **v1.3** (03.10.2012)
+  * updated for more strict <a href="https://blog.mozilla.org/addons/2012/08/20/exposing-objects-to-content-safely/">Firefox 17 security model</a>
+  * yellow highlighting of data changes works more reliably in HTML Panel

 * **v1.2** (17.04.2012)
   * fixed broken jQuery.data when using "Show internal jQuery data", introduced in v1.1 (<a href="https://github.com/binaryage/firequery/issues/28">issue #28</a>)